-Ulun Danu Temple taken by two words, firstly Ulun means edge in while Danu means lake.
+Ulun Danu Temple is taken by two words, firstly Ulun means edge while Danu means lake.
 So Ulun Danu temple means a temple on the lake.
-It is located at the edge of Beratan Blake, which is in the highland area about 1,200 meters above sea level.
-Therefore, you will feel fresh cool atmosphere than in the main city area.
-The location of the Ulun Danu Temple is on the west side of Lake Bedugul.
+It is located at the edge of Beratan Blake, which is in a highland area about 1,200 meters above sea level.
+Therefore, you will feel a fresh cool atmosphere than in the main city area.
+The location of Ulun Danu Temple is on the west side of Lake Bedugul.
 The address is on Bedugul Highway, Candi Kuning, Baturiti District, Tabanan Regency.
-This temple is the perfect spot for pictures with a backdrop of Swiss looking mountains.
+This temple is the perfect spot for pictures with a backdrop of Swiss-looking mountains.
 The temple grounds with flower gardens and several temple buildings give a nice time to relax and recharge.

 However, it is better to visit the temple in the early morning since this temple is a highlight on the tourist itinerary.

 3. Taman Saraswati Temple

 Taman Saraswati temple is a holy place for Hindus in Bali.
 According to its name, this temple is the place of worship of Goddess Saraswati (Goddess of Knowledge).
 Taman Saraswati Temple is one of the popular tourist attractions in the central area of Ubud.
 The architect of Pura Taman Saraswati Ubud is by Mr. I Gusti Nyoman Lempad.
 While the construction of the Saraswati temple was at the behest of Prince Ubud Cokorda Gede Agung Sukawati.
 Mr I Gusti Nyoman Lempad is a sculpture artist and architect.
 In 1951 the construction of Pura Taman Saraswati began and the construction was completed in 1952.